Table of Contents:

 Yet another way of achieving on-chain privacy on public blockchain networks such as Bitcoin is to use coin mixers.
 Coin mixers or tumblers allow you to make untraceable transactions while keeping your dealings away from the public eye, preserving your identity and obscuring sensitive information on the transactions you have made.

-However, just like the past bitcoin competitors, they also have their disadvantages.
+However, just like the other competitors already mentioned, they also have their disadvantages.
 Coin mixers have their own set of limitations and pose some unique challenges.
 For example, most crypto mixing services also operate in legal obscurity and might get you in trouble if your jurisdiction introduces a law against them and applies it retrospectively.
 Additionally, some of the models used by coin mixers can be bypassed with the help of blockchain forensics and analytics firms.

 Method #4: Find a way to infuse existing systems with privacy